tehstone/wayfarer-addons/README.md

 - "Q" to open the main photo
 - "E" to open the supporting photo
 - "R" & "F" to zoom in and out of the map
+- If the Location Accuracy rating is focused, "Escape" will exit street view
 - Number keys to select Edit options
 - Letter keys to select photo options